The Ohio Erie Trail Adventure (OETA)

 REGISTER HERE for the Fall / October OETA

-Cancellations after those dates – all fees will be considered either a donation to Columbus Outdoor Pursuits 501(c)(3) or discussed for a future event.
+Cancellations less than 60 days before the event will be considered either a donation to Columbus Outdoor Pursuits 501(c)(3) or considered for deferment for a future event.

 Bicycle Considerations